usdot-its-jpo-data-portal/sandbox/README.md

 WZDx data are located in the `usdot-its-workzone-public-data` s3 bucket.
 Test WZDx data are located in the `test-usdot-its-workzone-public-data` s3 bucket.

-Currently, only Maricopa County (MCDOT) WZDx feed is being ingested and archived into the [ITS Work Zone Sandbox](http://usdot-its-workzone-public-data.s3.amazonaws.com/index.html), using code in the [wzdx_sandbox](https://github.com/usdot-its-jpo-data-portal/wzdx_sandbox) GitHub repository.
+MCDOT WZDx feed is currently the only feed being ingested and archived into the [ITS Work Zone Sandbox](http://usdot-its-workzone-public-data.s3.amazonaws.com/index.html), using code in the [wzdx_sandbox](https://github.com/usdot-its-jpo-data-portal/wzdx_sandbox) GitHub repository.
 Users can check whether or not a WZDx feed is being ingested into the sandbox by checking the [WZDx Feed Registry](https://datahub.transportation.gov/d/69qe-yiui), and new WZDx feeds will be added to the feed registry as they become available.

 ## Get Involved
 ------------